hilbix/userscripts/README.md

 If you are puzzled how to push using `https://`-URLs, you can use following `git`-magic:

-	git config --global url.git@github.com:YOURACCOUNT/usersripts.git.insteadOf https://github.com/YOURACCOUNT/userscripts.git
+	git config --global url.git@github.com:YOURACCOUNT/usersripts.git.insteadOf https://github.com/YOURACCOUNT/userscripts/`

-If your `ssh`-key is in your account, you can use a bit more simple variant:
+If your `ssh`-key is in your account, you probably can use a bit more simple variant:

 	git config --global url.git@github.com:YOURACCOUNT/.insteadOf https://github.com/YOURACCOUNT/

 - This replaces all GH-`https://`-URLs to your account with the `ssh`-URLs
-- I firmly do not recommend this for security reasons.
+- As my GH setup is incompatible with this I cannot test it myself.
+So perhaps it does not work.
+Then please use the above variant instead.

+I refuse to ever support such a security nightmare like a global `ssh`-key with unrestricted write access to my GH-account.

-  Instead I use per-repository `ssh`-keys based on writable deployment keys.
+Instead I use per-repository `ssh`-keys based on (per-need writable) deployment keys which is much more secure (as a machine only has a per-needed access to few repos) in case one of my gazillions machines got hacked.

+Write keys either need 2nd factor or must be separate managable.
+GH supports the latter.
+(Note that 2nd factor must be supported on console-less background deplyment tasks also, which isn't the case everywhere.)
+Additionally GH expires unused keys from time to time, which adds to security as well.
+Get used to it, always think of security first.

 ## FAQ